 We will contact you for further material, provided that we find sufficient relevance in your application.

 Starting dates are flexible.
 The 10+ positions will remain open until filled.
-The project ends in March 2022; several positions are still open as of April 2017.
+The project ends in March 2022; a few positions are still open as of April 2019.

 Inquiries should also be sent to application_eratommsd [at] group-mmm.org, with the subject “ERATO Job Inquiry.”